 The closest thing San Franciscans have to uniform religion is Weekend Brunch.
 We are, without a doubt, a city who brunches.
 Lines are an hour and a half at Zazie and Outerlands, a price people willingly pay time after time.

 It only makes sense that San Francisco, the city who spends Sunday morning bowing to the Breakfast gods, would get a food truck devoted to just that.
-Enter: The Brunch Box, our first brunch truck by Chairman Bao alums Eric Rud, Caroline Hummer, and Guillermo Perez (remember that place?), complete with a sweet ass wrap-design by The Well Armed.
+Enter: The Brunch Box, our first brunch truck by Chairman Bao alums Eric Rud, Caroline Hummer, and Guillermo Perez (remember that place?), complete with a wrap-design by The Well Armed that means business.

 Ricotta pancake soufflé and sour batard French toast with Bourbon-poached peaches aside, I had to get the beer-braised pork belly hash with dijon hollandaise.